benkeser/info550/syllabus.md

 ## COURSE DESCRIPTION

-This course is an elective for Masters and PhD students interested in learning some fundamental tools used in modern data science.
+This course is an elective for Masters and PhD students interested in learning several fundamental tools used in modern data science.
 Together, the tools covered in the course will provide the ability to develop fully reproducible pipelines for data analysis, from data processing and cleaning to analysis to result tables and summaries.
 By the end of the course students will have learned the tools necessary to:
 * develop reproducible workflows collaboratively using version control based on Git/GitHub;
 * execute workflows on a local computer using command line operations, RMarkdown, and GNU Makefiles;
 * execute workflows in a containerized environment using Docker;
 * execute the workflow in a cloud environment using Amazon Web Services EC2 and S3 services.

-Along the way, we will cover a few other tools for data science including best coding practices, basic python, software unit testing, and continuous integration services.
+Time-permitting, we may cover a additional tools for data science including best coding practices, basic python, Jupyter notebooks, software unit testing, and continuous integration services.

 ## PRE-REQUISITES